JelsB/wuuurms/documentation/development_process/README.md

 `amplify push` applies the changes with Cfn and adds `userPoolGroups` to the authorisation categories in `team-provider-info.json`.
 PLus add the adminGroupRole to dependencies when building the backend via amplify in the `amplify-dependent-resources-ref.d.ts`.

 Next, manually add a user to the `admin` group in the Console in Cognito.

+## Allow users to log out

+I wanted to add a log out button to easily switch users to test auth settings on the GraphQL api.
+I first wanted to add this to the app bar, but this meant it needed to become a stateful widget and know about the user login status.
+This meant the two widgets were already managing user loging state.
+Not great...
+I was finally time to do some proper shared state management.
+Luckily, the [Flutter documentation](https://docs.flutter.dev/data-and-backend/state-mgmt/intro) helped.